Ryndalf/Label-Encrypted/README.md

 The homomorphic operations in Zama Concrete will not have any impact on the accuracy of the experiment.
 It refers to Section I and Table 7 of the paper.
 You can reproduce the result from [here](#ex5).
-#### Main Result 6: Plaintext vs Ciphertext Versions of the Protocol with large datasets
+#### Main Result 6: Plaintext vs Ciphertext Versions of the Protocol with Large Datasets
 For large datasets, we obtained the same conclusion as in Experiment 2, which means that our protocol also works for large datasets.
 It refers to Section J and Table 8 of the paper.
 You can reproduce the result from [here](#ex6).